channeloutfitters/channeloutfitters.com/content/authors/lindsey/_index.md

 role: Guide | Owner

 # Short bio (displayed in user profile at end of posts)
-bio: "Lindsey started guiding professionally in 1989.
+bio: Lindsey started guiding professionally in 1989.
 After guiding 10 years for some of Alaska’s finest lodges, he formed Channel Outfitters of Montana.
-He has over 2,000 days guiding fly fishermen and hundreds of days guiding hunters."
+He has over 2,000 days guiding fly fishermen and hundreds of days guiding hunters.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons